|Year of offer||2018|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-This subject introduces the current philosophical and ethical approach and the materials and techniques used in the interventive conservation of artefacts.
+This subject builds on the current philosophical and ethical approach and the materials and techniques used in the interventive conservation treatment of cultural and heritage artefacts.
 Students learn to document the condition and materials of artefacts within their specialisation, and to examine the ethical frameworks for the development of treatment decisions.
-Students develop and carry out minor treatment programs on selected objects.
+Students develop and carry out minor treatment programs on selected objects and materials.

 Intended learning outcomes

-- examine, document and assess the condition and deterioration of artefacts in their area of specialisation;
+- examine, document and assess the condition and deterioration of different artefacts and materials;

 - work safely and efficiently in the conservation laboratory;

 - identify and recommend treatment options; and